ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Streaming media can be usefully categorized according to the application's latency requirements into a few rough categories:

+- near realtime latency (less than 150 milliseconds)
 - ultra low-latency     (less than 1 second)
 - low-latency live      (less than 10 seconds)
 - non-low-latency live  (10 seconds to a few minutes)
 - on-demand             (hours or more)

+## Near Realtime Latency

+Near realtime delivery of media is defined here as having a glass-to-glass (or ear-to-ear) delay target under 150 milliseconds.
+The human ear or eye would mostly not notice or would be on the edge of noticing such latencies.
+These latencies are targeted in various telepresence use cases, such as remote control of drones and autonomous vehicles (e.g. teledriving), remote surgery.
+For musicians to play together in sync the ideal delay would be below 50 ms.
+In cloud gaming delay around 150 ms is at the edge of comfortable experience.
+Higher delays make the game unplayable.
+Tatget delay is 50 ms. The lower detectable limit is 13 ms.

+Another example of latency-sensitive use case is stock exchange market trading (not an algo-trading), where the earlier some live event is being received, the earlier the trading decision can be made.

 ## Ultra Low-Latency {#ultralow}